-I enjoyed talking to Laura Hanes and her American government class at the Pottstown Campus of Montgomery County Community College tonight.
+I enjoyed talking to Laura Hanes and her American government class at the tonight.
 Her students had very interesting comments about the news media and how it covers politics.

 The topic has been hot lately.

-Pottstown Patch Correspondent Brian Zarley wrote an opinion piece about news coverage of Super Tuesday that drew heavy negative criticism from Pottstown Patch blogger Tom B.
+wrote an that drew heavy negative criticism from Pottstown Patch blogger

 And when I got home from MCCC tonight, I received a press release from Ginny Grimsley, national print campaign manager for the public relations firm EMSI in Florida.
 The firm is publicizing the book “Government Control of News: A Constitutional Challenge,” written by Corydon B. Dunham that “recounts the evolution of government control of television news and the Fairness Doctrine,” the release states.